[Fukushima Prefecture] Take a leisurely stroll in spring! 5 recommended spots for strolling among the flowers

 [Jupia Land Hirata] A pink hill covered with swaying moss pinks (Hirata Village)

-This famous flower spot boasts approximately 250,000 moss phlox plants blooming on the hills at the foot of the mountain .
+, utilizing the natural terrain at the foot of the mountain,approximately 250,000 moss phlox plants in full bloom.
 The best time to see them is usually from late April to mid-May.
-The contrast between the carpet of moss phlox that covers the entire area and the hazy mountains in the distance is breathtakingly beautiful.
-Electric carts are available within the park, making it convenient for those with mobility issues.
-Be sure to climb to the top and enjoy the view below.
+The contrast between the carpet of moss phlox covering the ground and the distant, hazy mountains is breathtakingly beautiful.
+The park is equipped with electric carts and other amenities to accommodate those with mobility issues.
+Be sure to climb all the way to the top and enjoy the view below.

 The park is also home to 35,000 lilies and 825 varieties of hydrangeas, which are at their best in early summer.
 Why not check them out as well?